Storidge/cio-user-guide/cio_vs_others/enterprise_storage_systems.md

 <h2>Automation</h2>

 While plugins for legacy storage automates provisioning, it does not eliminate the need for expertise and time to manage storage infrastructure manually.
-Storidge's CIO is architected to automate storage infrastructure management so enterprises can focus on applications.
+Storidge's CIO is architected to automate storage operations and eliminate infrastructure management, so enterprises can focus on applications.

 <h2>Scalability</h2>

 Cloud native apps scale horizontally.
 Most legacy storage systems are dual controller data silos making them a poor fit.
 In addition, cloud native apps scale vertically.
 You can run a lot more containers than VMs on the same host resulting in greater contention.
-"Noisy neighbors" is an issue that is expensive to manage for legacy storage, whereas automated performance isolation between adjacent apps is a core CIO capability.
+Delivering consistent performance for applications and managing "noisy neighbors" are issues that are expensive to manage for legacy storage.
+Automated performance isolation between adjacent apps is a core CIO capability that makes it simple to deliver guaranteed performance for applications.

+Most legacy storage systems were architectured when hard drives were the main storage media.
+As technology has advanced to faster media using flash memory, and newer interfaces like NVMe, the [limitations of a traditional storage stack](https://searchstorage.techtarget.com/opinion/Understanding-the-NVMe-performance-problem) is exposed.
+They are only capable of delivering a small fraction of the performance capability in NVMe flash.
+CIO's design is optimized for low latency, so it can efficiently deliver performance from the fastest storage media.

 <h2>Mobility</h2>